Hurricane Idalia unleashes fury on Georgia and Florida, swamping the coast and closing highways

 Idalia came ashore in the lightly populated Big Bend region, where the Florida Panhandle curves into the peninsula.
 It made landfall near Keaton Beach at 7:45 a.m. as a high-end Category 3 hurricane with maximum sustained winds near 125 mph (205 kph).

-It remained a Category 2 hurricane with top winds of 105 mph (165 mph) at 10 a.m., and it was expected to remain a hurricane after crossing Florida east of Tallahassee.
-Just south of Valdosta, Georgia, Interstate 75 was closed after power lines fell across the highway.
+It remained a hurricane as it crossed into Georgia, with top winds of 90 mph (150 mph) at 11 a.m., after drenching Florida mostly to the east of Tallahassee.
 Forecasters said it would punish the Carolinas overnight as a tropical storm.
 Some models predicted Idalia could circle southward toward land again after that, but the National Hurricane Center forecast it to move deeper into the Atlantic this weekend.

 Astounded by the flooding that turned Tampa's Bayshore Boulevard into a river, Bill Hall watched a paddleboarder ride along the major thoroughfare.